pulibrary/marc_cleanup/README.md

 changed_since_prompt - Extract all bibliographic MARC records changed since a specified date from a Voyager database.

-### Within marc_parsing.rb:

-to_xml - Convert all bibliographic MARC records from the './marc' directory to MARCXML, using Ruby Marc.

-### Within marc_methods.rb:
-leader_errors - Identify MARC records with errors in the leader.
+### Errors for raw MARC only:

-directory_errors - Identify bibliographic MARC records with faulty directory entries (i.e., a field label has non-numeric characters, or the field areas are not all multiples of 10).
+directory_errors - Faulty directory entries (i.e., the directory length is not a multiple of 12).

+controlchar - Extra end-of-field, end-of-subfield, or end-of-record characters.

+### Errors for MARC records and rubymarc objects:
+no_001 - Record has no 001 field.

+leader_errors - Errors in the leader.

-invalid_indicators - Identify bibliographic MARC records with characters other than a space or a number in the field indicators.
+invalid_indicators - Characters other than a space or a number in the field indicators.

-combining_chars - Identify MARC records that have combining diacritics not attached to letters.

-invalid_chars - Identify bibliographic MARC records with characters outside the valid Unicode repertoire (warning: this method may take several hours).

-invalid_chars_separate_files - Identify MARC records within a particular file that have characters outside the valid Unicode repertoire.
+invalid_tag - Tag does not consist of 3 numbers.

+invalid_subfield_code - Subfield codes that are not alphanumeric.

+tab_char - Tab character instead of a space.

-invalid_xml_chars - Identify MARC records with characters outside of the XML 1.0 specifications that would crash any MARCXML parsers that don't account for these characters (i.e. Blacklight).
+invalid_xml_chars - Characters outside of the XML 1.0 specifications that would crash any parsers that don't account for these characters (e.g., Blacklight).

-invalid_subfield_code - Identify bibliographic MARC records with subfield codes that are not alphanumeric.

-tab_char - Identify MARC records that have a tab character instead of a space.
+combining_chars - Combining diacritics not attached to letters.

+invalid_chars - Characters outside the accepted Unicode repertoire for MARC21 cataloging.

+empty_subfield - Empty subfields.

+no_245 - No 245 title field.

+composed_chars - Not Unicode normalized according to the NFD specification.

+relator_chars - Relator terms in subfield e or j for headings do not consist solely of lowercase letters and a period.

+x00_subfq - Subfield q in x00 headings do not have opening and closing parentheses.

+no_comma_x00 - No comma before subfield d of x00 headings.

+relator_comma - No comma or dash before the relator term in subfield e or j.

+heading_end_punct - Heading does not have final punctuation (period, closing parens, question mark, or dash).

+extra_spaces - Extra spaces in any field/subfield that does not have positional data.

 subfield_count - Provide a count of all subfields and fields found within the records from the './marc' directory.

-### Within xml_methods.rb:
-no_245 - Identify records by bib ID that do not have a 245 field.

-empty_subfield - Identify which field in which MARCXML record has a subfield with no data inside it.

-invalid_subfield_code_xml - Identify which field in which MARCXML record has a subfield code that is not alphanumeric.
-This is useful when you want to know where the problem is, but you don't want to just fix them.

-no_comma_x00 - Find x00 headings (personal names) in MARCXML records where there is no comma between subfield a and subfield d (i.e., $aSmith, John$d1930-2015).

-lowercase_headings - Find records with headings that begin with 3 or more lowercase letters, excluding matches for ebrary.

-x00_subfq - Identify records with x00 headings that have no parentheses around the subfield q data.

-heading_end_punct - Identify records that do not have proper punctuation at the end of the heading.

-relator_comma - Identify records that do not have a comma before the subfield e relator where there should be one.

-relator_case - Identify records that have relators in headings that are not lowercase.

-tab_char_xml - Find records with fields that contain a tab character.
-This is useful for diagnosing where tab characters are appearing, and why.

-heading_spaces - Find records with more than one space in a heading field.
-For indexes that do not normalize spaces, this will remove split headings.
+### Fixes for raw MARC and rubymarc objects:
+leaderfix - Leader errors.

-extra_spaces - Find records with extra spaces in any field/subfield that does not have positional data.
+extra_space_fix - Remove extra spaces in any field/subfield that does not have positional data.

-error_match_user_input - Allows you to specify your own regular expression to search for in MARCXML records.

-error_match_user_input_with_holdings - Same as above, except includes holdings information.
-If your holdings information is integrated into your bibliographic records (this functionality will be included in this repository at a later date), this is useful for finding problems in specific branches or locations.

-### Within bib_marc_fixes.rb:
-leaderfix - Correct leader errors.
+invalid_xml_fix - Scrub invalid XML 1.0 characters.

+composed_chars_fix - Make Unicode characters normalized according to the NFD specification.

-tab_fix - Replace tab characters with single spaces.
+tab_newline_fix - Replace tab characters and newline characters with single spaces.

-### Within authorities.rb:
-auth_dump - Extract all authority MARC records from a Voyager database.

-auth_to_xml - Convert all authority MARC records from the './auth_marc' directory to MARCXML, using Ruby Marc.

-auth_directory_errors - Identify authority MARC records with faulty directory entries (i.e., a field label has non-numeric characters, or the field areas are not all multiples of 10).

-auth_invalid_indicators - Identify authority MARC records with characters other than a space or a number in the field indicators.

-auth_invalid_subfield_code - Identify authority MARC records with subfield codes that are not alphanumeric.
+field_delete - Delete fields with specified tag.

+empty_subfield_fix - Remove all empty subfields.

+### Fixes for raw MARC:
+controlcharfix - Remove extra end-of-field, end-of-subfield, or end-of-record characters.